Chng Suan Tze v Minister for Home Affairs: Scope of judicial review

 The Court of Appeal held that the scope of review of the discretion conferred by sections 8 and 10 of the ISA is limited to the traditional administrative law grounds of illegality, irrationality and procedural impropriety as established in the House of Lords decision Council of Civil Service Unions v.
 Minister for the Civil Service (1984), also known as the GCHQ case.
 The Court noted that the scope of judicial review depends on whether a jurisdictional or precedent fact is involved.
 Where no jurisdictional fact is involved, the scope of review is limited to the GCHQ grounds.
 Where a jurisdictional fact issue arises, the scope of review extends to deciding whether the precedent fact has been established.
 Whether a particular discretionary power is subject to any jurisdictional fact depends on the construction of the legislation which creates that power.

 The appellants argued that the discretion conferred on the President and the Minister for Home Affairs by sections 8 and 10 of the ISA could only be exercised if the fact – which was jurisdictional in nature – that the appellants were likely to act or to continue acting in a manner prejudicial to Singapore's security could be objectively established.
 However, the Court concluded that the discretion conferred by the ISA on the President and the Minister for Home Affairs by those provisions, properly construed, did not involve a jurisdictional fact.
 Section 8(1) had expressly entrusted to the President the decision as to whether or not a detainee was likely to act or to continue acting in a manner prejudicial to national security, and section 10 had entrusted to the Minister the decision whether on available evidence a revocation order was necessary in the public interest.
 In any case, it could not have been Parliament's intent to leave the issue of whether a detainee was likely to act or continue acting in a manner prejudicial to Singapore's security to be objectively determined as a fact by a court of law.
 The Court said: "It hardly needs any emphasis that the judicial process is unsuitable for reaching decisions on national security."

-The Court also rejected the proposition that the principle of proportionality be recognized as a separate ground for judicial review.
+The Court also rejected the proposition that the principle of proportionality be recognised as a separate ground for judicial review.
 Rather, it should be subsumed under irrationality, in the sense that if an executive decision is disproportionate it can be said to be irrational in that no reasonable authority could have come to such a decision.